-“The greatest work that kindness does to others is that it makes them kind themselves” – Amelia Earheart
+“The greatest work that kindness does to others is that it makes them kind themselves” – Amelia Earhart

 4. Have Balance

 Leading a balanced life is integral to being happy.
 Don’t let any one aspect of your life dominate or define you.
-A lot your time and energy out to different parts of your life such as family, friends, relationships, work, hobbies, self development ect so that you can give each one your undivided attention.
+Allot your time and energy out to different parts of your life such as family, friends, relationships, work, hobbies, self development etc so that you can give each one your undivided attention and presence.
 When you have a diverse and balanced life, it means that you are not reliant on any one aspect, so if a fraction of it falls away, you won’t feel as though your life has totally imploded.